 Our experienced Clarksville brain injury attorneys from Batson Nolan PLC can estimate your damages to determine the value of your claim and fight for maximum recovery.

-What to do if You Believe You or a Loved one Suffered a Traumatic Brain Injury.
+What To Do If You Believe You Or A Loved One Suffered A Traumatic Brain Injury

+1. Seek medical attention and emergency help.
 First, as soon as it is possible to do so, call 911 or seek medical attention.
 The health of you and your loved ones is the first and foremost concern.
-Traumatic brain injuries damage brain tissue, which cannot be regrown, so time is of the utmost importance in seeking treatment to avoid debilitating injury.
+Traumatic brain injuries damage brain tissue, which cannot be regrown, so time is of the utmost importance in seeking treatment to avoid debilitating injuries.
 Further, seeking medical treatment as early as possible serves to document the injuries for a subsequent civil suit.

+2. Personally document the accident.
 In any civil suit, but especially suits involving traumatic brain injury, details are of the utmost importance and are quickly and easily forgotten.
-As soon as is safe and practical to do so, begin collecting evidence and document what happened.
-For example…
+As soon as it is safe and practical to do so, begin collecting evidence and documenting what happened.
+For example:

 - Take pictures of the accident scene and any injuries sustained in the accident.
 It is also important to try to photograph any dangerous conditions that existed at the time of the accident/injury.

 - Write down your recollection of how the accident occurred and what happened after.
-Include information such as the time and place the accident occurred, what the weather was like, who was present, contact information for witnesses and persons involved, and any other details you can think to include
+Include information such as the time and place the accident occurred, what the weather was like, who was present, contact information for witnesses and persons involved, and any other details you can think to include.

+3. Contact an experienced law firm.
 Time is of the essence when you or a loved one have been in an accident and sustained a traumatic brain injury.
-The experienced Clarksville traumatic brain injury lawyer, at Batson Nolan PLC, will:
+The experienced Clarksville traumatic brain injury lawyer at Batson Nolan PLC will:

-- Investigate the incident and determine what caused it;
+- Investigate the incident and determine what caused it

-- Gather compelling evidence to prove your case;
+- Gather compelling evidence to prove your case

-- Assemble your medical records and hire experts for trial;
+- Assemble your medical records and hire experts for trial

-- Negotiate on your behalf; and
+- Negotiate on your behalf

-- Represent you in court.
+- Represent you in court

-Call the Highly Skilled Clarksville Traumatic Brain Injury Attorney
+Call The Highly Skilled Clarksville Traumatic Brain Injury Attorney